PM Shinzo Abe's party claims victory in Japan's upper house | DW | 21.07.2019

 Prime Minister Shinzo Abe has claimed victory for his ruling bloc in Japan's upper house.
-However, he appears set fall short of the two-thirds supermajority to push through plans to amend Japan's pacifist constitution.
+However, he appears set to fall short of the supermajority required to push through plans to amend Japan's pacifist constitution.

-The public broadcaster NHK reports that Prime Minister Shinzo Abe's Liberal Democratic Party and its junior partner, Komeito, is forecast to secure at least 69 of the 124 seats up for grabs in Sunday's upper house election.
+Public broadcaster NHK has reported that Prime Minister Shinzo Abe's Liberal Democratic Party and its junior partner, Komeito, is forecast to secure at least 69 of the 124 seats up for grabs in Sunday's upper house election.

 In order to make constitutional changes, Abe needs a two-thirds supermajority of 77 seats in the upper house of parliament, which means he will need support from another conservative party and independent members to push ahead with controversial plans to amend the country's pacifist constitution.

-Abe welcomed the results, saying his party's victory means that voters back his policies.
+Abe welcomed the results, saying his party's victory means voters back his policies.

 "I believe the people chose political stability, urging us to pursue our policies and carry out diplomacy to protect Japan's national interests," Abe said in an interview with NHK.